Gizra/Gizra-Way-Book/views.md

 Let's take a break from the View configuration, and add new requirement to our Blog page.
 Don't worry, we will continue latter with the View.

+We want our blog posts to be classify by tags.
+Then we want the ability to display in our View page only posts that classified by a specific tag.

+The Taxonomy module allows us to classify content.
+All we need to do is to create a vocabulary and provide terms in it.
+The terms structure can be flat, or hierarchical with parents and children.

+For example, let's assume our blog is about movies, so we want to classify the content by movies categories like: Action, Drama, Comedy, etc.